amida-tech/blue-button-record/README.md

 <a name="getSection" />
 ### getSection(secName, ptKey, callback)

-Gets section entries for the patient.
+Gets all the section entries in Master Health Record

 __Arguments__
 * `secName` - Section name.
 * `ptKey` - Identification string for the patient.
 * `callback(err, entries)` - A callback which is called when entries are retrieved, or an error occurs.
 Each entry in `entries` array contains the data specified in section schema.
 In addition the following properties exists:
   * `_id` - Database assigned identifier for the entry.
-  * `metadata.attribution` - This is an array that keeps track of changes for the entry with the following properties
+  * `metadata.attribution` - This is an array that keeps track of Merge History.
-    * `merged` - The instant the change to the entry.
+    * `merged` - The instant of the change to the entry.
     * `merge_reason` - This is the reason of the change.
 Can be 'new', 'duplicate', or 'update'.
     * `record._id` - Source identifier.
     * `record.filename` - Name of the source file.